Two Week Wait

 For women who are having difficulty in conceiving and are undertaking fertility assistance, the two week wait can take on an even greater emotional intensity.
-So much has been invested into trying to fall pregnant, with so much planning and control that having to then step back and be patient can present its own unique challenges.
+Those two weeks between embryo transfer and waiting to see if pregnancy has resulted can seem like a lifetime.
+So much has been invested into trying to fall pregnant, with planning and careful monitoring that having to then step back and be patient can present its own unique challenges.
 Because ultimately, that’s what the two week wait is about.
 Sitting back and waiting.
 There is nothing which can be done to speed up the process and nature really does need to be left alone to do its own thing.

 Common emotions during the two week wait

 - Anxiety, worry and apprehension.

 - Heightened sensitivity and moodiness.

 - Nagging thoughts relating to ‘What if I’m pregnant?’
 ‘How will I cope?’ and ‘What if I’m not?’

 - Distraction and difficulty focusing.

 - Greater awareness of body functioning – every little twinge is analysed.

 - Sleep changes and difficulty ‘switching off’.